The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 | Number of sessions | 1 to 2 in the first year and maintenance if necessary (impossible to know in advance) | 1 to 2 in the first year and maintenance if necessary (impossible to know in advance) |

-Facial aesthetic medicine is not limited to treating a wrinkle or an isolated spot.
-A harmonious face relies on several parameters: skin quality, volume, skin tension, brightness, redness, texture, proportion balance, and the naturalness of expressions.
+Facial aesthetic medicine is not limited to treating a single wrinkle or spot.
+A harmonious face relies on several parameters: skin quality, volume, skin tension, luminosity, redness, texture, balance of proportions, and natural expressions.

-That is why the approach proposed at the clinic is based on a comprehensive vision.
-In certain cases, the reasoned combination of multiple techniques allows achieving a more subtle, coherent, and long-lasting result than an isolated treatment.
+That is why the approach offered at the practice is based on a holistic vision.
+In some cases, a reasoned combination of several techniques can achieve a more subtle, consistent, and durable result than a standalone treatment.

 Why a personalised medical assessment is essential

-Before any facial treatment, a consultation allows to:
+Before any facial treatment, a consultation allows for:

-- clearly explain the expected benefits, limitations, aftercare, and likely number of sessions.
+- clearly explaining expected benefits, limitations, after-effects, and the probable number of sessions.

-This step is essential to ensure a serious, secure, and tailored management of your skin.
+This step is essential to ensure a serious, secure, and tailored approach to your skin.

-The goal of aesthetic facial treatment is to refresh, correct, or enhance without distorting.
-The sought results are natural, elegant, and in accord with the patient’s identity.
+The aim of facial aesthetic treatment is to refresh, correct, or enhance without distorting.
+The desired results are natural, elegant, and in harmony with the patient's identity.

 Depending on the indications, several sessions may be necessary.
-Some results are visible quickly, while others develop gradually through skin stimulation or tissue remodelling.
+Some results are visible quickly, while others develop progressively through skin stimulation or tissue remodeling.

 Well-conducted aesthetic medicine always adheres to three principles: precision, moderation, and consistency.

-There is not a single best treatment, but a treatment tailored to a specific indication: wrinkles, spots, redness, enlarged pores, acne scars, sagging, or loss of radiance.
+There is no single best treatment, but a treatment tailored to a specific indication: wrinkles, spots, redness, enlarged pores, acne scars, sagging, or loss of radiance.

-From what age can one consider aesthetic facial treatment?
+At what age can one consider facial aesthetic treatment?

-It depends more on the need than on age.
-Some patients consult early for prevention, while others come later to address already established signs.
+It depends more on need than age.
+Some patients consult early for prevention, while others come later to correct already established signs.

 Are the results immediate?

-The number of sessions varies according to the issue being treated, the condition of the skin, and the technique used.
+The number of sessions varies depending on the issue being treated, the condition of the skin, and the technique used.
 A personalised protocol is established during the consultation.

 Do facial treatments replace surgery?

-No. Aesthetic medicine allows for the improvement of many conditions without surgery, but it does not always replace a surgical procedure when sagging is very advanced.
+No. Aesthetic medicine can improve many indications without surgery, but it does not always replace a surgical procedure when sagging is very advanced.

 Are the results natural?

-Yes, when the indication is well defined and the management is correctly carried out, the aim is always to achieve a natural, harmonious, and non-static result.
+Yes, when the indication is well-defined and the management is properly executed, the goal is always to achieve a natural, harmonious, and unaltered result.

-Every face deserves a precise analysis and a tailored response.
+Every face deserves a precise analysis and a customised solution.

-A personalised medical assessment allows to determine the most suitable treatments for your expectations, your skin, and the natural balance of your face.
+A personalised medical diagnosis allows us to determine the treatments most suited to your expectations, your skin, and the natural balance of your face.

-Or contact the clinic for an initial discussion
+Or contact the practice for an initial discussion

 Isabelle V.